 We are aware of the great interest in income data and the value that this could provide in planning, policy development and evaluation.

 The Office for National Statistics (ONS) has been working with tax and benefits data from the Department for Work and Pensions (DWP) and Her Majesty's Revenue and Customs (HMRC) to develop small-area income data that can be linked with the data collected in Census 2021.
 These additional components depend on having timely access to underlying data sources and overcoming the complexity in combining data from different sources.

 The ONS has already produced some research outputs, Admin-based income statistics (ABIS), to demonstrate the potential of this approach.
 We're continuing to develop these research outputs and published our latest set of experimental statistics on small area income distributions in June 2021.
 These statistics were the first to incorporate self-employment income.
 We currently plan to publish a further update in 2022.
 We intend to use these publications to gather user feedback on our administrative-data based income measure and additional user requirements.

-We've also developed a methodology working paper on imputation methods for an administrative-based income measure linked to census data.
-We're considering when we will be able to publish these outputs.
+We have also developed a methodology working paper on attribution methods for measuring income based on administrative data associated with census data.
+We are considering when we will be able to publish these outputs.